 Giants upset Vikings in wild card game, advance to play Eagles

-Giants upset Vikings in wild card game, advance to play Eagles originally appeared on NBC Sports Chicago
+Giants upset Vikings in wild card game, advance to play Eagles originally appeared on NBC Sports Boston

 A New York Giants team that entered the season with a new head coach, an unproven quarterback, a yet-to-return-to-form running back and rather low expectations are now moving on to the divisional round of the NFL playoffs.